brusMX/containers-intro/Day2/labs/service-fabric-basics/local-dev-deploy-scale-update.md

 Familiarize yourself with managing applications.

 ### Description
 *Windows* Deploy a containerized application running a single instance of the xtoph/webapp:1.0.0 container into your local environment.
+The webapp listens on port 5000.
+Make sure you configure Service Fabric to map the port.

 *Linux* Deploy a containerized application running a single instance of the xtoph/nginx:v1 container into your local environment.
+Nginx listens on port 80.
+Make sure you configure Service Fabric to map the port.

 ### Success Criteria
 - The application shows deployed in Service Fabric explorer